MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 As an administrator, you can configure:

-- **Copilot in Viva Sales**: Allows sellers to use Copilot features that are generally available.
+- **Copilot in Viva Sales**: Allows sellers to use copilot features that are generally available.

-- **Copilot preview features**: Allows sellers to try out new features that are in preview.
+- **Copilot preview features**: Allows sellers to try out copilot features that are in preview.

 ## Copilot in Viva Sales

-Enable Copilot features so your sellers can benefit from the available Copilot capabilities in Viva Sales.
+Enable copilot features so your sellers can benefit from the available copilot capabilities in Viva Sales.

 Following are the generally available Copilot features: